jhill1/SEPwC.github.io/_sources/tides_python.rst

     # so let's swap our dates for seconds since midnight 1/1/2008.
     # Note the 1e9 (the int64 seconds epoch in numpy is multiplied by this for some reason)
+    # NOTE: the 1e9 might be 1e6 in later numpy versions.
+If you amplitudes aren't as expected,
+    # swap 1e9 with 1e6
     seconds_since = (FD_2008.index.astype('int64').to_numpy()/1e9) - datetime.datetime(2008,1,1,0,0,0).timestamp()

     # We then send the elevation data (our tides) and time in seconds to uptide